Hostile foreign forces

-Foreign hostile forces (Note: Variously called foreign anti-China forces (境外反华势力), foreign forces (境外势力), international anti-China forces (国际反华势力), Western anti-China forces (西方反华势力) or Western hostile forces (西方敌对势力)) (Jìngwài Díduì Shìlì (境外敌对势力)) is a term used by the Chinese Communist Party (CCP) to refer to external threats to its political system.
+Hostile foreign forces (Note: Variously called foreign anti-China forces (境外反华势力), foreign forces (境外势力), international anti-China forces (国际反华势力), Western anti-China forces (西方反华势力) or Western hostile forces (西方敌对势力)) (Jìngwài Díduì Shìlì (境外敌对势力)) is a term used by the Chinese Communist Party (CCP) to refer to external threats to its political system.
 The term is also used in Taiwan in regards to the Anti-Infiltration Act to refer to the CCP and the government of the People's Republic of China.

 History

-The earliest mention of the term dates back to 6 December 1948, when the People's Daily translated an article from a Russian writer commemorating the 10th anniversary of Joseph Stalin’s History of the Communist Party of the Soviet Union (Bolsheviks), which used the term "hostile class forces" (阶级敌对势力).
+The earliest mention of the term dates back to 6 December 1948, when the People's Daily translated an article from a Russian writer commemorating the 10th anniversary of Joseph Stalin's History of the Communist Party of the Soviet Union (Bolsheviks), which used the term "hostile class forces" (阶级敌对势力).
 In the 1950s, all references to this term in People's Daily and other state media came from this origin.
 In his essay titled On the Correct Handling of Contradictions Among the People in 1957, Mao Zedong spoke repeatedly about the "hostile class" (敌对阶级), arguing it was necessary to "clearly distinguish between ourselves and the enemy, and between right and wrong".
 In this view, "hostile forces" (敌对势力) referred to those that outside the definition of "the people" (人民).
 During the Cultural Revolution, "hostile forces" referred to the internal enemies of the CCP, opponents of Mao, as well as those who were against socialism around the world.

 During the period of reform and opening up, the term was used by CCP hardliners to warn against the destabilization of the political system.
-Top CCP leader Hu Qiaomu wrote on People's Daily on 6 October 1978: "The socialist society, as a nascent system, has not yet been consolidated, and we must devote considerable power in dealing with hostile forces at home and abroad."
+Top CCP leader Hu Qiaomu wrote in People's Daily on 6 October 1978: "The socialist society, as a nascent system, has not yet been consolidated, and we must devote considerable power in dealing with hostile forces at home and abroad."
 He continued by saying, "the hostile forces opposing the Party and opposing socialism could possibly appear behind the mask of the right, or behind the mask of the left."
 The term was particularly used in the aftermath of the 1989 Tiananmen square protests and massacre.
-On 4 June 1990, in the first anniversary of the protests, People's Daily wrote regarding the protests: "The purpose of the hostile forces at home and abroad in manufacturing this storm was to overthrow the leadership of the CCP, to subvert the socialist system, and turn China into a vassal of the capitalist developed countries".
+On 4 June 1990, on the first anniversary of the protests, People's Daily wrote regarding the protests: "The purpose of the hostile forces at home and abroad in manufacturing this storm was to overthrow the leadership of the CCP, to subvert the socialist system, and turn China into a vassal of the capitalist developed countries".
 It was also used after the persecution of Falun Gong in 1999.
 People's Daily wrote on 26 July 1990 that "the emergence and spread of Falun Gong is a political struggle for the masses and for [political] position between hostile forces at home and abroad and our Party".